bestquark/mentpy/docs/tutorials/classify-classical-data.rst

       return K

-Finally, we can create a SVM classifier and use this kernel to train the model:
+Finally, we can create a SVM classifier and use this kernel to train the model.

 .. code-block:: python

+   from sklearn import svm
    from sklearn.metrics import accuracy_score

    clf = svm.SVC(kernel=quantum_kernel)